 Tyreon is excited about Jonesville Academy and the impact it will have on the community moving forward.
 The vision and mission of this organization will grow young minds, and strive to close the educational achievement gap in local school systems.

 Aurelia founded For a Real Change, Inc. after years of working with youth and young adult programming.
 Her passion for empowering youth through education and meaningful experiences keeps her working hard to create opportunities and increase access for youth to succeed.

 She earned a Bachelor of Arts in Public Relations, Master of Public Administration degree, and a graduate certificate in Leadership Studies from Western Kentucky University.
 In addition, Aurelia earned a Volunteer Management Certificate from the Center for Nonprofit Management.

 Aurelia promotes higher education daily in WKU’s Division of Communications & Marketing.
-She enjoys teaching part-time in the Organizational Leadership and Citizenship & Social Justice programs.
+She enjoys teaching part-time in the Organizational Leadership program.